 When a final family violence intervention order is granted, the respondent becomes a “prohibited person” under section 3 of the Firearms Act 1996 (Vic) (“Firearms Act”) and section 3 of the Control of Weapons Act 1990 (Vic).

 Where a final family violence intervention order is imposed, a respondent’s firearm licence is automatically suspended.
 Police serve the family violence intervention order on the respondent and may seize any firearms, ammunition and licence documents.

-The respondent has three months to apply to the Magistrates’ Court under section 189 of the Firearms Act to have their status changed to a “non-prohibited person”.
-Otherwise, the respondent remains a prohibited person for the duration of the final order, and for a further five years.
+The respondent has three months to apply to the Magistrates’ Court under the Firearms Act (s 189) to have their status changed to a “non-prohibited person”.
+Otherwise, the respondent remains a prohibited person for the duration of the final order, plus a further five years.

-The protected family member, who took out the family violence intervention order, will be informed of the section 189 application and will be interviewed by Victoria Police to find out if and why they object to the perpetrator retaining or obtaining a firearms licence.
+The protected family member who took out the family violence intervention order is informed of the section 189 application and is interviewed by Victoria Police to find out if and why they object to the perpetrator retaining or obtaining a firearms licence.
 Any evidence relating to previous violence involving firearms or related threats needs to be provided to the police.
 In many cases the police will oppose the application on behalf of the protected person.
 If not, the protected person can oppose the application with the assistance of a lawyer.

 Generally, you cannot publish, or cause to be published, details about intervention order proceedings that may identify the parties or witnesses or locality involved.
 The exception to this anti-publication provision is where you can “name and shame” offenders if they contravene an intervention order or safety notice.
 Seek legal advice before doing this.